Categories: Updates

 Definition and Purpose of Batch Number

 Choosing between batch numbers and lot numbers depends on several factors, including product characteristics, industry regulations, and tracking requirements.
 Below, we break down their key differences to help you determine which is best suited for your needs.
+Batch numbers are typically associated with production cycles and manufacturing conditions, making them especially useful in environments where consistency and repeatability are critical.

 Batch numbers are unique identifiers assigned to a specific quantity of products produced or processed together under identical conditions.